RatulHasan/content-management-system/readme.md

 if see this kind of error

-just run this command from your project root directory
+just run this command from outside your project root directory to permit read and write

 ```
-sudo chmod -R 777 storage
+sudo chmod -R 777 [directory_name]
 ```
 ### Admin panel